 The Advance Notice of Public Rulemaking seeks to gather information on seven topics that will help determine the path for future amendments to the HSR rules and interpretations of those rules.
 These topics include: the size of transaction; real estate investment trusts; non-corporate entities; acquisitions of small amounts of voting securities; influence outside the scope of voting securities; transactions or devices for avoiding the HSR Act requirements; and issues pertaining to the HSR filing process.

-Notices to be published in the Federal Register on both the Notice of Proposed Rulemaking and the Advance Notice of Proposed Rulemaking will provide more information.
+Notices published in the Federal Register on Dec.
+1, 2020, on both the Notice of Proposed Rulemaking and the Advance Notice of Proposed Rulemaking, provide more information.
 Comments are due 60 days after publication.

 The Commission vote to publish for public comment the Notice of Proposed Rulemaking containing proposed amendments to the HSR Rules was 3-2.
 Commissioners Rohit Chopra and Rebecca Kelly Slaughter voted no. The Commission vote to publish for public comment the Advance Notice of Proposed Rulemaking that seeks information on further potential changes to the HSR Rules was 5-0.